raspberrypilearning/teachers-guide/remote.md

 ``` bash
 nano vncboot
 ```
-- Then copy and paste the followin script into the editor
+- Then copy and paste the following script into the editor

 ``` bash
 #! /bin/sh